 The article has been published in QS Insights Magazine and is available here.

 (2 July 2025) Many attempts to restructure failing higher education institutions are ill-fated from the start.
-Many attempts to restructure failing higher education institutions fail to consider their unique organizational structure and address financial shortfalls with ineffective cost-cutting measures, which ultimately lead to the destruction of valuable assets.
-Together with Wolfram Berger, I am proposing an alternative viewpoint on how to make institutional turn-around and renewal a success.
+Many attempts to restructure failing higher education institutions overlook their unique organizational structures and address financial shortfalls with ineffective cost-cutting measures, ultimately leading to the destruction of valuable assets.
+Together with Wolfram Berger, I am proposing an alternative perspective on achieving institutional turnaround and renewal.

 The article has been published in University World News and can be accessed here.